alecabrera27/US_Educational_Funding/README.md

 As it turns out, it appears as though the Disctrict of Columbia is a clear outlier as a result of receiving no "State" funding.

+Using the KMeans model we were able to identify 2 clusters with significantly different mean test scores, thus we used these clusters to do our comparisons

 ## Technologies, languages, tools and algorithms

 The team has utilized the following: